-Please use the buttons below to see more information on Gloucester and matches between Irish and Gloucester over the years.
+Please use the buttons below to see more information on Gloucester and matches between Exiles and Gloucester over the years.

 Irish started the stronger in a slightly tepid opening 15 minutes but they only had a solitary Lamb penalty to show for their early superiority and just as Gloucester looked like gaining a foothold in the contest, the hosts made ground through Topsy Ojo who wriggled into space and set the Exiles’ attacking wheels in motion.